pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 ## KOGA SPLIT

-Walk out of his house, then Fly to Celadon.
+Walk out of his house, then Fly to Celadon (D1).

 Celadon City

 - MUST Take the center in Celadon.
 Replenishes PP & sets Celadon as the warp point.
 - Bike East to Saffron City, trading Fresh Water for passage, and enter Silph Co.
 - Take the stairs up to 5F.
-- Walk left and take the hidden Elixer in the plant, then walk down and talk to the Rocket next to the teleport pad.
+- Walk left, get the hidden Elixer in the plant.
+- Then walk down and talk to the Rocket next to the teleport pad.

 <img src="/docs/gen-1/images/classic/SilphCo1.png">